 How to Organize Your Seeds

-I store my seeds in two shoebox sized totes.
+I store my seeds in two shoe box sized totes.
 The seed boxes are divided into sections (i.e. tomatoes, peppers, onions, lettuce, squash, etc.) with index cards and labeled.
-Each seed package is kept in a zipper bag to keep it dry.
-Most seeds will keep for a number of years when stored in a cool, dry location.
+Each seed package is stored in a zipper bag to keep it dry.

 I organize the seed boxes by filing the seed packages into the correct sections.
 Once this is complete, I spread out each group on the table like playing cards.
 I review the packages to see how many seeds they contain, check the dates, and decide what I want to grow.